tamersp25/docs/docs/apis/job-quickstart.md

 A lot depends on the scenario.
 For example, in a job that will create a transcript from an audio or video file, there may need to be  a `Transcoding` task to convert the file to a supported format for processing.
-Also consider that because translation engines use text to translate one language to another, an audio or video file must be *transcribed* before it can be translated.
-(A transcription task can be included in the same job with translation;
-or it can occur in a separate job using the same TDO `id` and the transcription asset as the input file.)

 Some of these concepts will become clearer as you read through the example shown below.

 ## Create a TDO

-In Veritone, jobs and job-related artifacts (such as media files) need to be associated with a container called a [Temporal Data Object (TDO)](https://api.veritone.com/v3/graphqldocs/temporaldataobject.doc.html).
+In aiWARE, jobs and job-related artifacts (such as media files) need to be associated with a container called a [Temporal Data Object (TDO)](https://api.veritone.com/v3/graphqldocs/temporaldataobject.doc.html).
 The first step in the Job workflow is thus to create a TDO.
 This is easy to do: